atrizdawiz/json-quote-displayer/README.md

 json-quote-displayer
 =======
-Make beautiful prints of json formated quotes, possibly with animation in the future.

 The aim is to present quotes in a beautiful way from a URL pointing to a Json file.

 ## Usage